perfectayush/emacs-yamlmod/README.md

 ## Known Issues
 - Currently, all boolean like strings "yes", "Yes", "no", "No", "True", "False" etc. are always parsed as 't or nil, even if they are quoted.
+- Only tested on macOS, but should be portable on other platforms.

 ## Todos
 - Write a dump function to dump elisp data structure to yaml